hslayers/hslayers-ng/projects/hslayers/README.md

         : '/proxy/'
 ```
 This will check if the hslayers-ng based application is running in development mode i.e. on http://localhost:4200 and use proxy server address http://localhost:8085 in that case OR in production with the same domain but different directory for proxy application.
 You can configure the proxy URL to your setup (ports, domains, paths) of course.

+## Integration
+HSLayers-NG can be integrated into larger systems.
+See [crx-hslayers](https://github.com/hslayers/crx-hslayers) for an actively maintained widget for Wagtail/CodeRed CMS.
+Check [hub4everybody.com](https://hub4everybody.com/) to see, what you can achieve with this integration.

 # Library development